IHE/RAD.IMR/input/pagecontent/volume-1.md

 ##### XX.4.2.3.1 Consume and Interact with Multimedia Report by Report Reader with Integrated  Image Display Invoker Use Case Description

 The functionality of this use case is the same as in Use Case 2.
 The difference is that the IMR Report Reader does not natively support image viewing capability.
 Instead it paired with an Image Display Invoker to launch an Image Display that can do so.
 Upon reviewing reports for a patient in the EMR which supports as an IMR Report Reader with integrated Image Display Invoker, the EMR encounters an IMR multimedia report.
-It displays the reports with interative links to the multimedia content.
+It displays the reports with interactive links to the multimedia content.
 The Clinician clicks on the interactive links.
-The EMR / Report Reader launches the integrated Image Display Invoker which in turn invokes the confgured Image Display in context based on the information in the link.
+The EMR / Report Reader launches the integrated Image Display Invoker which in turn invokes the configured Image Display in context based on the information in the link.
 The Image Display retrieves and displays the images with interactive tools.
-The Clinicans can navigate the series and see the measurements with annotations as described in the report.
+The Clinicians can navigate the series and see the measurements with annotations as described in the report.

 ##### XX.4.2.3.2 Consume and Interact with Multimedia Report by Report Reader with Integrated Image Display Invoker Process Flow